 You may find that some of these common characteristics of multiversatile people resonate for you:

-fast, associative thinker always searching for the bigger picture
+are fast, associative thinkers who are always looking for the bigger picture

-heightened sensitivity to the environment (beauty, stimuli, the prevailing atmosphere)
+are heighly sensitive to the environment (beauty, stimuli, the prevailing atmosphere,...)

 When is a multiversalist in a state of flow?keyboard_arrow_down